FAMOUS BLACK PINE ON SALE AT THE BOTANIC GARDEN

 Variety of desk items made from a black pine tree

-A range of artisan-crafted desk items will go on sale on 6 December at the Oxford Botanic Garden Christmas Fair
+A range of artisan-crafted desk items are on sale at the Oxford Botanic Garden shop

 Author: Richard Lofthouse